 1. They’re not made for collaboration

-Spreadsheets can be a great tool for individuals to record and organise data, but critical events require input from multiple parties.
-Plans created by committee usually require getting everyone together in a room to provide their input and an event organiser bringing this information together into one coherent plan, then going back to the group for feedback.
-All of this is time consuming, expensive and complicated.
-A more collaborative planning tool would reduce a lot of the organisational efforts in this area.
+Spreadsheets can be a great tool for individuals to record and organize data, but critical events require input from multiple parties.
+Plans created by committee usually require getting everyone together in a room to provide their input and an event organizer bringing this information together into one coherent plan, then going back to the group for feedback.
+All of this is time-consuming, expensive and complicated.
+A more collaborative planning tool would reduce a lot of the organizational efforts in this area.

 2. They’re two-dimensional

 Plans made on spreadsheets are really just repositories of data, with the plans made up of prescribed activities and times.
 When something has to be changed during a run, such as timings, this is only shown in a spreadsheet if it is updated manually, which is laborious and time-consuming.
 If spreadsheets are not kept up to date manually, people will be working from incorrect data.
 Spreadsheets are flat rather than dynamic and become out of date as soon as reality deviates from the plan, which could cause tasks to be done at the wrong time or in the wrong order.

 3. Comms aren’t built-in

 Not only is the data decentralized, but keeping everyone up to date and ensuring that the event is on track is difficult.
 Spreadsheets are really no more than two-dimensional to-do lists that need to be coupled with other forms of communication to make up an event.
 However, phone calls are difficult to coordinate with large numbers of people and for emails to be effective users would need to be constantly monitoring their inbox.
 If the plan has to change or something goes wrong, the effort involved in keeping people informed causes even more time to be wasted, further exacerbating the problem.